hyperledger/bevel/docs/source/faq.md

 One could request a new feature on the Github repository for now.
 In the future, people might use Jira or Slack to do the same as well.

 ### Are CI/CD pipeline tools a mandatory to use the Blockchain Automation Framework?
 No, CI/CD pipeline tools like Jenkins are not mandatory, but it could help a user automate the set-up or testing of a new DLT/Blockchain network in different environments, once a user has a good understanding of using it.
+We have the master Jenkinsfile in `automation` folder which can be taken as a template.

 ### Is it required to run Ansible in a particular machine like AWS EC2?
 No, a user should be able to run the Ansible command on any machine as long as Ansible command CLI is installed.